-Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided after my first steps that I had to become a pilot.
+Born and raised in The Netherlands in 1983, I was drawn to the sky from an early age and decided at the age of 12 that I had to become a pilot.

+Starting with glider flying at the age of 14, I obtained my PPL private pilot license even before my drivers license.
 As an eager beginning aerobatics pilot, I competed with the Dutch National Aerobatics Championship and ended as the first place winner in the beginners class in 2003 at the age of 20.

 Flying the Queen of the Skies

 After 4,5 years on the Boeing 737 my dream came true: I was hired as a First Officer on the Boeing 747-400 at the age of 27 as one of the youngest pilots in the world to fly the first 747-8 that entered service that year.

 I have been flying the Boeing 747 for over twelve years and have seen a worldwide variety of destinations and landscapes from that flightdeck, leading to the position of captain today.

 With over 9,500 hours in my logbook, including over 6,000 hours on the Boeing 747, I consider myself extremely privileged to fly for a living and being able to document the world from above.